 The crime is normally charged under Penal Code 550.

-As with PC 365.7, people have to act with some type of fraudulent intent to be guilty under this statute.
+As with PC 365.7 and emotional support animal fraud, you have to act with some type of fraudulent intent to be guilty under this statute.

 For additional help…